unopolicinglab/website/content/home/welcome.md

 <br>

-The **VIPER Lab** at UNO has been a center of excellence for policing and violence prevention research, teaching, and practice since its inception in 2021.
+The **VIPER Lab** in the [UNO School of Criminology and Criminal Justice](https://www.unomaha.edu/college-of-public-affairs-and-community-service/criminology-and-criminal-justice/index.php) has been a center of excellence for policing and violence prevention research since its inception in 2021.

 **V**iolence
 **I**nterventions,